brettalcox/logU-swift/README.md

 # logU-swift

-logU is a simple workout tracker aimed towards strength athletes.
+logU is a simple workout logger aimed towards strength/weightlifting athletes.

 This is the current iOS development of https://loguapp.com